Skye-XD/desktop-icons-ng/README.md

 - [x] Detect Gtk Theme Changes to update currently applied theme, update selection color and rubber band color in real time to show new colors and themes without restarting the app.

+- [x] Link targets are now monitored, if a link is broken it is updated immediately on the Desktop.

+- [x] When files are dropped on the Dock, now a check is done to make sure the application in the Dock can actually open the file prior to launching it.
+If it is uable to open the files, an error message is shown.

 **FIXES**

 - [x] Fix Gtk4 Icon Rendering Code to at least render generic correct icons at the correct size.